digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/example_monitoring_setup.rst

 Postgres Setup
 ~~~~~~~~~~~~~~
-Using only a single Postgres container, create databases for the synchronizer, along with Canton and index databases for each participant.
+Using only a single Postgres container, create databases for the sync domain, along with Canton and index databases for each participant.
 To do this, mount `postgres-init.sql` into the Postgres-initialized directory.
 Note that in a production environment, passwords must not be inlined inside config.

 .. literalinclude:: ./monitoring/etc/postgres-docker-compose.yml
    :language: yaml